Isaaruwu/Hack2/README.md

 Let's dive into those good old days (AI powered) with music that feels like home! 🎵🕰️🎉

 Did I mentionned it's (AI powered)?

+NB: Note that this is only the frontend repo, the backend is located in this repo: https://github.com/Isaaruwu/RewindBackend